Overview of Bohmian Mechanics: Bohmian Mechanics for a Single Particle

 \subsection{Similarities and differences between classical and quantum mechanics}

 In previous sections, we have provided a common language for classical and quantum theories, in terms of either wave functions or trajectories, to fairly compare differences and similarities between both theories.
-Here we emphasize that we are comparing either classical and quantum wave functions or classical and quantum ensembles of trajectories (not a single classical trajectory with a quantum wave function).
+Here we emphasize that an attempt to establish similarities and differences between classical and quantum mechanics have to be done by comparing either classical and quantum wave functions or by comparing classical and quantum ensembles of trajectories (not by comparing a single classical trajectory with a quantum wave function).
 The main difference between the mathematical description of the two theories is that the term \textit{$Q(x,t)$} that appears in the quantum Hamilton--Jacobi equation, \eref{om.hamilton_jacobi1D_des}, is exactly the same term that appears in the classical wave equation, \eref{om.classcho}, but with a change of sign.
 The term \textit{$Q(x,t)$} explains the \textit{exotic} properties of quantum systems that are missing in their classical counterparts:

 \begin{enumerate} \item \textbf{Differences} \begin{enumerate} \item \textbf{Quantum superposition} \\ One can apply the superposition principle to find solutions of the Schr\"odinger equation, \eref{om.Schrodinger1D}, but it cannot be applied to the classical wave equation, \eref{om.classcho}, since its last term is nonlinear.
 In fact, if $\psi_1(x,t)$ and $\psi_2(x,t)$ are solutions of the Schr\"odinger equation, then $a\psi_1(x,t) + b\psi_2(x,t)$ with arbitrary complex $a$ and $b$ is also a solution.
 Quantum mechanics will keep the (complex) amplitudes $a$ and $b$ constant at any time because of its linearity, which is not the case for classical mechanics.